Boxing on ABC: Meet the Champ (1952)

-Saturday Night Fights (1953-1955)
+Saturday Night Fights (1953–1955)

 In 1953, Ray Arcel began promoting bouts on ABC.
 Unfortunately, shortly after arranging the fights for ABC, Arcel ran afoul of organized crime.
 The matches on ABC competed with other network television fights run by the International Boxing Club (IBC), who were reputed to have underworld ties.

 Bill Stern did blow-by-blow commentary when Saturday Night Fights premiered.
 Come the fall, Jack Gregson took over from Stern.

 Boxing from Ridgewood Grove and Motor City Boxing (1953)

 In February 1953, ABC premiered Boxing from Ridgewood Grove.
-It aired on Tuesdays nights, with Jason Owen as the announcer in the first month and Bob Finnegan taking over until its cancellation in August.
+Ridgewood Grove's network television show aired on Tuesdays nights, with Jason Owen as the announcer in the first month and Bob Finnegan taking over until its cancellation in August.
 In March 1953, ABC brought Motor City Boxing from Detroit.
 The program would air for three months of Thursdays, with Don Wattrick at the providing commentary.

 Boxing from Eastern Parkway (1954)

 In May 1954, Boxing from Eastern Parkway moved from the DuMont Television Network to ABC.
 Tommy Logran handled the blow-by-blow commentary while occasionally being helped by Bob Finnegan and Fred Sayles.
 The series ended when ABC failed to renew its contract with the arena after picking up the rights to show fights at the International Boxing Club.